EPDM Roofing Deterioration Stems from UV Exposure

 EPDM Roofing: Inadequate Seam Caulking

 When you watch the next video, you will notice that there is a lap sealer (caulking bead) applied to all seams.
 This is part of the initial installation process of EPDM roofing.
 The lap sealant is needed, because the adhesives used to bond the seams, do not provide a water-tight seal.
 Over time, this thin bead of lap sealer dries up and peels away, causing leaks and compromising the integrity of the entire roof.
-It’s important to replace the lap sealant every 4 -5 years to properly maintain a single ply EPDM roofing system.
+It’s essential to replace the lap sealant every 4 -5 years to properly maintain a single ply EPDM roofing system.

 Single Ply EPDM roofing has numerous problems.
 Once the membrane is compromised, it is subjected to multiple repairs and maintenance.
 A 2 Ply Modified Bitumen Torch Down Roofing System should be considered when evaluating a permanent solution to these problems.